 8. To position UK City of Culture as "the" quadrennial cultural festival for the UK culture sector, with Hull 2017 referenced as a blueprint for successful delivery.

-In order to measure whether these aims and objectives are being achieved, an extensive range of outputs, outcomes and indicators have been identified.
-These are currently in draft form and are being continually developed to ensure flexibility, validity, usefulness, and achievability for Hull 2017 and its partners.
-At present these are being reviewed by &Co, who following a competitive tender process, have been appointed to undertake baseline research and help refine our approach to evaluation.

 M&E will be integrated by Hull 2017 from the point of project development through to implementation and completion.
 It will help the team, its partners and the arts and film sector to:

 Manage programme implementation, monitoring its efficiency and effectiveness;